lukereichold/arweave-swift/README.md

 A lightweight Swift client for the Arweave blockchain, providing type safety for interacting with the Arweave API

+⚠️ _This `master` branch requires requires Xcode 13 / Swift 5.5.
+For stable versions, see the xx branch._

 ## Installation

 To install via [Swift Package Manager](https://swift.org/package-manager), add `Arweave` to your `Package.swift` file.
 Alternatively, [add it to your Xcode project directly](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).